 Let’s say this woman goes shopping and buys the following: she purchases this blush blazer to give her another tailored topper option, this cobalt top, because she wants more tops to layer, this light grey cardigan, berry colored skirt, burgundy pumps to give her a fresh shoe option, and a printed scarf.
 At first glance, these choices seem sort of random, but they’re actually not.

 Using the new blush blazer, I styled it three ways, but I’m sure there are even more options.
 First, I used it with the pants and top she already owns in her starter capsule and accessorized it with her nude pumps and blush earrings.
 Next, I layered it over her sheath dress, added the new burgundy pumps and printed scarf.
 In the last look, I created a color-blocked look with the cobalt top and finished the outfit with the statement necklace that was already in her wardrobe but happened to pick up the colors of the look perfectly, and navy flats.

 Next up, I used the grey cardigan to create these three new looks.

 And here, again, three totally new looks, using the cobalt blue top as the anchor piece.

 As you expand out, the place where you can probably be the most expansive is with your tops.
-You don’t wear more than one top at a time and, with tailored pieces in classic neutrals like black, brown, navy and grey, you have great flexibility in your tops colors.
-Just make sure that your additional layering pieces, like your separate blazers and cardigans work with the top colors you choose.
-In terms of accessories, like jewelry, shoes and scarves, try to choose colorful pieces that relate to the colors in your capsule while also considering basic jewelry pieces, like gold and silver, that are more universal.
+You don’t wear more than one top at a time and, with tailored pieces in classic neutrals like black, brown, navy, and grey, you have great flexibility in the colors of your top.
+Just make sure that your additional layering pieces, like your separate blazers and cardigans, work with the top colors you choose.
+In terms of accessories, like jewelry, shoes, and scarves, try to choose colorful pieces that relate to the colors in your capsule while also considering basic jewelry pieces, like gold and silver, that are more universal.